Boltzmann to Landau from the Gradient Flow Perspective: Notations and formulation of grazing collision limit

 The last line involves the rescaling of $\theta = \epsilon\chi/\pi$.
 According to~\Cref{lem:epszerobnpsiavgv2} (in the particular case of functions $\psi = \psi(v)$), we have

 Returning to the computations, the formal passage of the limit $\epsilon\downarrow 0$ inside the integral gives

 where the last line follows from~\Cref{lem:pilem} and we have used the finite angular momentum transfer~\eqref{eq:betaint} with the normalization $C_\beta = \frac{\pi}{8}\int_0^\frac{\pi}{2} \chi^2 \beta(\chi) d\chi = 1$.
 Notationally, we recognize $\tn\cdot\tn\psi$ in the integrand. \end{proof} We invite the reader to (formally) verify the same passage of the grazing collision limit starting from the `first order' formulations of the collision operators; \eqref{eq:boltztest1} converging to~\eqref{eq:lantest1}.
 We reiterate from this proof that the averaged quantity $\iSk \bn \psi \, dp$ \textbf{behaves like a second order derivative of $\psi$} which we shall make precise in~\Cref{lem:epszerobnpsiavgv2}.
 Consequently, the term to control is the angular momentum transfer~\eqref{eq:betaint}.
 Furthermore, this approach involves \textbf{no derivatives of $f$} and is even amenable to weak-strong convergence pairs $\left(f^\epsilon, \, \iSk \bn \psi B \, dp\right) \to \left(f, \, \tn\cdot \tn \psi\right)$ which we will exploit later on.
+By weak-strong convergence, we mean that $f^\epsilon$ converges to $f$ weakly whereas we shall consider sufficiently smooth fixed $\psi$ so that $\iSk \bn \psi B \, dp$ converges strongly to $\tn\cdot \tn \psi$.

 We now provide the supplementary estimates that prove $\bn \overset{\epsilon\downarrow 0}{\to} \tn$ which we already used in the proof of~\Cref{lem:gcsketch}.
 Given the notation with $\bn, \,\tn$ we consider the more general case for these operators acting on functions $\psi(v,v_*)$ which will be used later; the specific case of functions of a single variable $\psi = \psi(v)$ follows as a corollary.
 To better facilitate this, let us consider the following classical volume-preserving change of variables to momentum and relative velocity coordinates also considered by Bobylev~\cite{B88} and Villani~\cite{V98}, for instance.
 Define